Making a Christmas Tree for Your Childs' Room

 - Everything secured so that if (being a rambunctious boy) he knocked it over, nothing would fall off.

-He was delighted with the tree - describing it over the phone to his other grandmother, his aunts, his dad and their friends.
+He was delighted with the tree - describing it over the phone to his other grandmother, his aunts, his dad (who was hospitalized at the time), and his friends.
 His mom made a video of him marveling over each item on the tree and sent it to me.
 I just love, love, love that kid!

 This idea can be adapted for use with any type of hang-able, unbreakable toy, which is not a choking hazard that your child, nephew/niece or grandchild collects.
 I would encourage you to do the same for a beloved child in your family.
 They will never forget the tree, your love or you. :-)